razvantomegea/movin-contracts/Whitepaper.md

 #### Steps Tracking

-- Daily steps threshold: 10,000 steps
+- Daily steps threshold: 10,000 steps (no rewards below and no more steps adding above)
+- After each claim rewards, steps should remain at 10,000
-- Maximum daily steps: 30,000 steps
+- Maximum daily steps: 30,000 steps (no rewards above)
-- Rate limit: 300 steps per minute
+- Rate limit: 300 steps per minute (no rewards for more than 300 steps per minute)
-- Rewards: 1 MVN per 10,000 steps
+- Rewards: 1 MVN per 10,000 steps (0.1% decrease per day)
+- Resets at midnight ((based on activity timestamp))

 #### METs (Metabolic Equivalent of Task) Tracking

-- Daily METs threshold: 10 METs
+- Daily METs threshold: 10 METs (no rewards below and no more METs adding above)
+- After each claim rewards, METs should remain at 10
-- Maximum daily METs: 500 METs
+- Maximum daily METs: 500 METs (no rewards above)
-- Rate limit: 5 METs per minute
+- Rate limit: 5 METs per minute (no rewards for more than 5 mets per minute)
 - Only available for premium users
-- Rewards: 1 MVN per 10 METs
+- Rewards: 1 MVN per 10 METs (0.1% decrease per day)

-#### Activity Validation

-- Enforces per-minute rate limits (300 steps/min, 5 METs/min)
-- Validates activity input against maximum daily values (30,000 steps, 500 METs)
-- Resets daily activity counts at midnight
+- Resets at midnight (based on activity timestamp)
-- **Reward Expiration**: Activity rewards expire if not claimed within 1 day of accumulation.
-- Maintains separate histories for steps and METs

 ### 4. Premium User System